 As an employer, you pay unemployment benefits and taxes for your employee(s) to the state and federal government.
 An employee can file an unemployment claim if they believe they lost their job unfairly.
-The employer and the employee will have to complete paperwork that is reviewed by Montana Department of Labor.
+The employer and the employee will have to complete paperwork that is reviewed by WI Department of Commerce.
 If the employee's claim is founded, the employee will receive unemployment payments.
-Unemployment claims can affect your ER Burden, which will decrease the maximum wage you can pay your employees.
+Because your employee's hourly wage cannot go over the Medicaid rate, your employee's wages may be reduced to allow for the higher unemployment rate (for example: no claim is 2.5%.
+A claim increases the rate to 8%).
 That is why it is important to be fair and consistent with all employees, even if they are family members.